Harborview Medical Center Addictions Program

 Harborview Medical Center Addictions Program - Seattle, WA

 Harborview Medical Center Addictions Program is an addiction treatment center located at 401 Broadway Avenue in the 98104 zip code in Seattle, WA.
 It is operated by the State government.
-Harborview Medical Center Addictions Program provides administers naltrexone, prescribes suboxone and relapse prevention from naltrexone.
-Some of the treatment approaches used by Harborview Medical Center Addictions Program include 12-step rehab, substance use counseling approach and CBT.
-Harborview Medical Center Addictions Program provides outpatient heroin rehab, intensive outpatient heroin treatment services and regular outpatient heroin treatment.
-It also provides inpatient treatment for heroin addiction and mental health diagnosis and residential heroin addiction treatment.
+Harborview Medical Center Addictions Program provides suboxone prescription, buprenorphine for pain management and administers naltrexone.
+Some of the treatment approaches used by Harborview Medical Center Addictions Program include anger management, brief intervention and CBT.
+Harborview Medical Center Addictions Program provides IOT, outpatient heroin rehabilitation and regular outpatient heroin treatment.
+It also provides inpatient dual diagnosis treatment and residential heroin use treatment.

 Address: 401 Broadway Avenue, Seattle, WA 98104